FAQ: NAB Philosophy & Strategy

 Why we think we can make this happen

 Why isn’t it enough to help students prepare for colleges as they are?

 - Low graduation rates among non-traditional college students are unacceptable.

-- Young people will continue to shun liberal arts colleges unless they are able to see their value relative to their cost and the likelihood of significant student debt.
+- Young people will continue to shun liberal arts colleges unless they are able to see their value relative to their cost and to the likelihood of significant student debt.

 - Many capable students lack the confidence and mentoring support to aim higher.

 What’s wrong with the Liberal Arts such that it needs to be revitalized?